cyclist-org/cyclist/cyclone_artifact_scripts/cyclone.readme.md

 The `LICENSE.md` contains the 3-clause-BSD license under which the Cyclist theorem prover framework is distributed.

-The `paper_data` directory contains the databsae of sloped graphs and `.csv` files comprising the analysis and experimental evaluation reported in our paper.
+The `paper_data` directory contains the database of sloped graphs and `.csv` files comprising the analysis and experimental evaluation reported in our paper.
 See the [Data used in our Paper](#the-data-used-in-our-paper) section below for more details.

 The `cyclist` directory contains the source code for the Cyclist theorem prover framework, into which we have incorporated the implementation of our tool, Cyclone.